MonongahelaCryptidCooperative/FLL-2023-old/README.md

 In order to switch programs on a spike hub you have to press both the center button and the left or right button at the same time
-This was done as our team members would accidently bump the arrow buttons..
+This was done as our team members would accidently bump the arrow buttons.
+Given that the code auto advances you shouldn't be using these buttons during a match anyways.

 Launching program/runs is done via pressing the bluetooth button (our robot had a unique design that blocked the center button when attachments were in place).
 You may wish to change this in the code

 To pair with a remote select/launch the program labeled "R".
 Then push the center button on the lego bluetooth remote.
-The Red LEFT/RIGHT buttons act as macros and, when held down, will cause the left/right up/down buttons on the opposite side to control the attachment motors.

-A cool feature of the remote is that if you push both the left and right buttons it will print off how far the robot has driven, turned, and how many degrees the attachment motors have moved.
+The Red LEFT/RIGHT buttons act as macros and, when held down, will cause the left/right up/down buttons on the opposite side to control the attachment motors.A cool feature of the remote is that if you push both the left and right buttons it will print off how far the robot has driven, turned, and how many degrees the attachment motors have moved.
 This is very useful for programming the robot.

 We have included all of the code for our 2023-2024 Masterpiece runs in the zif_masterpiece_programs file.
 A video of our performance can be seen here;https://youtu.be/jPaWqd5SM1U?si=mEACfuPGs_pU4lnI